skaae/rbm_toolbox/README.md

 ## example 9
-  like example 4 but with momentum
+  like example 5 + ZM

 ## example 10
-  like example 4 ...
+  like example 4 ZM + increasing CD

 ## example 11
   like example 6 but with momentum